 One safe baseline is to define upwards trends by at least 1 year of previous stock history.
 However, if the company does not have that much time in the market, more research might be needed given that it can be risky to invest in something rather new.

-Downward Trends or “Bearish” Trends